Stereophonic sound: Television

 After the advent of FM stereo broadcasts in 1962, a small number of music-oriented TV shows were broadcast with stereo sound using a process called simulcasting, in which the audio portion of the show was carried over a local FM stereo station.
 In the 1960s and 1970s, these shows were usually manually synchronized with a reel-to-reel tape recording mailed to the FM station (unless the concert or music originated locally).
 In the 1980s, satellite delivery of both television and radio programs made this fairly tedious process of synchronization unnecessary.
-One of the last of these simulcast programs was Friday Night Videos on NBC, just before MTS stereo was approved by the FCC.
+One of the last of these simulcast programs was Friday Night Videos on NBC.

 The BBC made extensive use of simulcasting between 1974 and around 1990.
-The first such transmission was in 1974, when the BBC broadcast a recording of Van Morrison's London Rainbow Concert simultaneously on BBC2 TV and Radio 2.
-After that it was used for many other music programmes, live and recorded, including the annual BBC Promenade concerts and the Eurovision Song Contest.
+The first such transmission was in 1974 when the BBC broadcast a recording of Van Morrison's London Rainbow Concert simultaneously on BBC2 TV and Radio 2.
+After that it was used for many other music programs, live and recorded, including the annual BBC Promenade concerts and the Eurovision Song Contest.
 The advent of NICAM stereo sound with TV rendered this unnecessary.

-Cable TV systems delivered many stereo programs utilizing this method for many years until prices for MTS stereo modulators dropped.
-One of the first stereo cable stations was The Movie Channel, though the most popular cable TV station that drove up usage of stereo simulcasting was MTV.
+Cable TV systems used simulcasting to deliver stereo programs for many years.
+One of the first stereo cable stations was The Movie Channel, though the most popular cable TV station that drove up the usage of stereo simulcasting was MTV.

-Japanese television began multiplex (stereo) sound broadcasts in 1978, and regular transmissions with stereo sound came in 1982.
-By 1984, about 12% of the programming, or about 14 or 15 hours per station per week, made use of the multiplex technology.
+Japanese television began stereo broadcasts in 1978, and regular transmissions with stereo sound came in 1982.
+By 1984, about 12% of the programming, or about 14 or 15 hours per station per week were broadcast in stereo.
 West Germany's second television network, ZDF, began offering stereo programs in 1984.